adnowak/Service/README.md

 # Service
-A front-end project of a temporary work service
+A front-end project of a seasonal work service